Grammys 2021 Snubs and Surprises: BTS, The Weeknd and More Nomination Shockers - E! Online

 On Tuesday, Nov.
 24, Lauren Daigle, Dua Lipa, Megan Thee Stallion and more stars revealed the nominations for the 2021 Grammy Awards scheduled to air Sunday, Jan.
 31 at 8:00 p.m. on CBS.

-While there were plenty of well-deserved nominations for artists like Taylor Swift and Beyoncé, some pop culture fans were both pleasantly surprised and down-right shocked at some nominations.
-After all, it's hard to believe The Weeknd, Selena Gomez and Halsey were shut out of any love for their most recent projects.
+While there were plenty of well-deserved nominations for artists like Taylor Swift and Beyoncé, some pop culture fans were both pleasantly surprised and down-right shocked at some of the announcements.
+After all, it's hard to believe The Weeknd, Selena Gomez and Halsey were all shut out of any love for their most recent projects.

 At the same time, there are plenty of reasons to celebrate.
 BTS picked up their very first nomination while Noah Cyrus received special recognition in the always competitive Best New Artist category.